Oliver N'Goma: Career

 In Paris, N'Goma completed his demo tapes, which he had recorded at home in Gabon.
-He shared this music with Manu Lima, a well-known record producer from Cape Verdean.
+He shared this music with Manu Lima, a well-known Cape Verdean record producer.
 Lima was impressed with N'Goma's music and handled the artistic direction of his first record, Bane.

 The album enjoyed modest success until receiving heavy airplay in Africa.
 In particular, the title track rose in popularity in Africa, France, and the French West Indies, as a party anthem.
 The album is one of the best-selling African albums to date.

 N'Goma released a second album, Adia in December 1995, again working with Manu Lima.
 Five years later, N'Goma released his third album, Seva, without the help of Lima.
 In 2006, the pair reunited for Saga.
 A greatest hits compilation, Best of Oliver N'Goma was released in 2004.